 7) The outlook for biofuels is dismal - All present and future biofuels have the same problems.
 Biofuel crops are all too low in energy, too light in weight, and thus too bulky and expensive to transport to be of any real value.
 Biofuels require too much land, water, and fertilizer resources to be beneficial.
 By contrast, dirty old coal, which we need to replace as an energy source, has been historically successful as a fuel because it is very heavy and compact, high in energy content, and thus makes energy sense to transport.
 Coal already exists in the ground so you don't have to plant it, water it, and fertilize it.
 All biofuel schemes, planned or imagined, will never amount to a hill of beans because of the basic limitations of their solar based production process.
 A requirement for vast amounts of sunlight will always equal a requirement for vast amounts of land area to collect that sunlight, thus solar power schemes can never replace the massive concentrated energy reservoir of fossil fuels.

 Growing switchgrass to produce ethanol from lignocellulose has most of the same drawbacks as making ethanol from corn.
 We will use land, water, fertilizer, farm equipment, and labor to grow switchgrass that will be diverted from food production, with soaring food prices the result.
 If we grow switchgrass on land currently used to graze cattle, we will reduce beef and milk production.
-If we grow switchgrass on unused "marginal" prairie lands, we will soon turn those marginal lands into a new dust bowl, which they may turn into anyway due to global warming.
-Computer models for the progression of global warming show the America Midwest and Southwest getting hotter and dryer, with much of our farm and grazing land turning into desert.
-We know that biofuel production will speed up greenhouse gas release, so if the global warming theory is true, we soon won't be able to produce enough biofuels to run our cars, or enough food to fill our bellies.
+If we grow switchgrass on unused "marginal" prairie lands, we will soon turn those marginal lands into a new dust bowl due to the erosion of fragile dry soils.

 Switchgrass and other biofuel weeds will be grown by ordinary, profit motive driven farmers, not by environmentally trained scientists.
 Farmers will grow switchgrass on land that could be used to grow corn, wheat, or soybeans, and farmers will want to maximize yield so they will use lots of fertilizer to increase output.
 The plans biofuel idealists are trying to sell the American public will never produce the kind of "green," food friendly energy resource they promise.
 The next great scandal will be how to get rid of all the millions of acres of invasive, deep rooted biofuel weeds once society inevitably realizes that even growing second generation biofuel crops is a tragic mistake.

 Growing algae to make biodiesel is being touted as a cure-all for all our biofuel problems, but we are still stuck with the fact that algae need solar energy to turn carbon dioxide into fuel.
 To make biodiesel, algae are used as organic solar panels which output oil instead of electricity.
 Researchers brag that algae can produce 15 times more fuel per acre of land than growing corn for ethanol, but that still means we would need an impossibly large number of acres (about 133 million acres) of concrete lined open-air algae ponds to meet our highway energy demands.
 Those schemes that grow algae in closed reactor vessels, without sunlight, necessitate the algae being fed sugars or starches as a source of chemical energy.
 The sugars or starches must then be made from corn, wheat, beets, or other crop, so you are simply trading ethanol potential to make oil instead of vodka.
 If we construct genetically engineered super-algae that are capable of out-competing native algae strains that contaminate open air algae ponds, the new gene-modified algae will be immediately carried to lakes, reservoirs, and oceans all over the world in the feathers of birds, with unknown and possibly catastrophic results.
 If we try to guard algae from contamination by growing them in sealed containers under glass or in plastic tubes, the construction costs for building large enough areas to collect sufficient sunlight would be prohibitive.
-Even then the containers are still subject to contamination over time, and must be periodically flushed and rinsed with chlorine or other caustic agent.
 The current cost of biodiesel made from algae is about $14.00 a gallon.

 Using wood chips to make ethanol or biodiesel sounds like a good idea until you remember that we currently use wood chips to make fuel pellets for stoves, paper, particle board, and a thousand and one building products.
 The idea of sending teams of manual laborers into forests to salvage underbrush for fuel would be prohibitively expensive.
 Our forests are already stressed just producing lumber without tasking them with producing liquid biofuels for automobiles.
 Such schemes would inevitably drive up the price of everything made from wood, creating yet another resource crisis.
+Wood burning power plants also emit more air pollution per megawatt than coal power plants.
 Making fuel from true garbage, such as used cooking oil and winery waste, is environmentally harmless, but is it really worth the large infrastructure and vehicle maintenance costs required to sell ethanol and biodiesel as fuels?
 Our usable true waste resources are very limited in quantity, and not a major energy solution for a nation that uses over 8 billion barrels of crude oil every year.

 On biofuel advocates: “You have money and media access, and now everybody believes that two plus two equals twenty-two.” — Tad W. Patzek, professor of geoengineering at the University of Texas in Austin, and formerly of UC Berkeley